Walking Between Disney’s Polynesian Village Resort and the Transportation and Ticket Center

 You’ll pass by the beach area with Adirondack chairs, where guests gather each evening to enjoy the fireworks and Electrical Water Pageant.
 Eventually, the pathway will end around the pool area.
 You can take the walkway on either side of the pool directly to the Great Ceremonial House.

 We hope you enjoyed this overview of walking between the Polynesian and the TTC.
 The more you learn about transportation at Walt Disney World, the better.
-Knowing these kinds of tips and having a plan for how you will get from point A to point B will make your vacation much more efficient.
+Knowing these kinds of tips and planning how you will get from point A to point B will make your vacation much more efficient.
 For more on how transportation works, you might enjoy:

 - Disney’s Polynesian Transportation Guide